konstantinosk31/B-Plus-Tree-Implementation/README.md

     git clone https://github.com/minageus/B-Plus-Tree-Implementation.git
     ```

+2. Change directory and go to the directory of the cloned repository.

-2. Open a localhost.
+3. Open a localhost.
 For example using Python3 and port 8000:
     ```
     python3 -m http.server 8000
     ```